er0/lolfish/README.md

      * Background jobs: &:n
      * Exit status of previous command: !:n
      * Number of tmux sessions:  t:n
-     * The date in tmux format:  Hour:Min Day-Month-Year
+     * The date:  Hour:Min Day-Month-Year
      * You currently are a normal user: %
      * You currently are root: #